jellees/nns-blender-plugin/README.md

 * Stomatol for suggesting features and helping with shader nodes
 * Gericom for technical knowledge on NNS and tristripping
 * SGC for suggesting features
+* PK dab for testing the plugin and suggesting features
 * Ridefii for giving examples on how to make a plugin